peterszerzo/elm-gameroom/talk.md

 ## So how was it?

-Well, client-server logic sharing quickly got weird and tedious.
+Well, client-server logic splitting/sharing quickly got weird and tedious.

 > There's no way around it, I guess.
 Someone needs to call the shots and reconcile the score, right?

 Or maybe I should run some Elm in Node?

-Can we do better?
+Or can I do better?

 ---